cbertinato/GSDR/README.md

-## gps-sdr
+## GSDR
-A GPS software-defined receiver.
+A GNSS software-defined receiver.

 This is a work in progress.
 The only part implemented so far is satellite acquisition.